LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 2. **`is_valid_placement(ship_length, start_row, start_col, direction, board):`**
    - Checks if a ship can be placed at the specified location on the board.
+   - The function has a loop that iterates over the range of ship_length for each direction (Right, Left, Down, Up).
+In each iteration of the loop, the function performs constant-time operations (comparisons and indexing) to check if the placement is valid.
+   - Time complexity of O(n), where n is the ship_length of the ship being placed on the board.

 3. **`show_temporary_label(text, duration):`**
    - Displays a temporary label for 3 seconds warning the user that their chosen ship placement is invalid and to please try again.
+   - The temp_label.config operation sets the text, foreground color (fg), and background color (bg) of the temp_label widget.
+This operation is constant time since it involves updating the attributes of a GUI element.
+The temp_label.after(duration, clear_temporary_label) schedules the clear_temporary_label function to be called after a certain duration.
+This is also a constant-time operation.
+Therefore, the time complexity of show_temporary_label is constant, O(1).

 4. **`clear_temporary_label():`**
    - Clears the temporary warning label.
+   - The temp_label.config operation sets the text to an empty string and changes the background color.
+Like in the show_temporary_label function, this operation is constant time.
+The time complexity of clear_temporary_label is also constant, O(1).

 5. **`draw_ship_on_canvas(canvas, ship_length, start_row, start_col, direction):`**
    - Draws a ship on the canvas based on its length, starting position, and direction.